VireshDoshi/arm-tech-test/README.md

 ##Purpose and Aim
 This Git Repository will demonstrate a Simple Build and Deploy using Jenkins on a linux VM via Vagrant.
+The Vagrant box will spin up a ubuntu VM, update the packages, install tcl, install java needed for jenkins , install jenkins, install the plugins and install the pre-configured jenkins jobs ( build and test).

 ##Pre-requisites (Host Machine - Your Mac or Windows or Linux physical machine)
 1. Download and install [VirtualBox](https://www.virtualbox.org)